adrianmaciuc/playwright-framework/README.md

----
 # Playwright COMPLETE Framework Example
----

 ## Project Overview

 This project provides a **modular and scalable Playwright framework** example.
-It brings together various features, logic, and best practices to serve as a comprehensive learning resource that replicate a real framework used in production.
-Instead of dividing the README into functionalities, folders, or business logic sections, this document follows a **build-up path** to help you understand each line of code and guide you to implement it yourself.
+It brings together various features, logic, and best practices to serve as a comprehensive learning resource that replicates a real framework used in production.
+This document follows a **build-up path** to help you understand each line of code and guide you to implement it yourself.

----

 ## The Build-up Path